-Each jurisdiction is paired with one professional and one lived experience guide.
-The guides are crucial to the process and bring broad and deep expertise ofthe child welfare system from inside and out, with professional and sometimes overlapping personal experience.
-Their contributions offer the needed bookends of our systems change perspective – from the widest view historically and geographically, to the most intimate and persona.
+Each jurisdiction was paired with one professional and one lived experience guide.
+The guides were crucial to the process and brought broad and deep expertise of the child welfare system from inside and out, with professional and sometimes overlapping personal experience.
+Their contributions offered the needed bookends of our systems change perspective – from the widest view historically and geographically, to the most intimate and personal.

 Cohort founded on interdisciplinary design